 My specialist research areas are in fantasy, fairy tale, science fiction and young adult dystopian series and films.
 I have published in the area of young adult dystopian cinema and am a reviewer for Foundation: The International Review of Science Fiction, and for Fantastika Journal.

-I am a member of The Science Fiction Foundation and The YA Studies Association.
+I am a member of The Science Fiction Foundation, The YA Studies Association and the British Association of Film, Television and Screen Studies.

 I find it very rewarding to help students and to see them successfully graduate and move up into their careers.